Role and Intelligence

 This realization points to something uncomfortable but useful: intelligence, as we see it expressed in the world, isn’t purely innate.
 It’s circumstantial.

 If you want to make people more intelligent, you don’t just educate them.
 You make them confident.
 You give them psychological and financial security.
-You put them in roles that demand thinking, not obedience.
+You put them in roles where have have to deliver outcomes rather than just perform tasks.

 Because the act of being in charge — of being trusted to decide — develops intelligence.
 The act of following, especially in fear or insecurity, suppresses it.